 Take Care of Your Social Wellbeing

 As Lori wrote in Transform, sometimes “…it feels like the people in your life are sabotaging your efforts.
-YOu start a new diet and your co-worker shows up with bagels, brownies, or birthday cake.
-You are disciplined all week and your sister calls to invite you out for ice cream or happy hour.
-You start a cleanse and your partner decided to make your favorite meal of spaghetti and meatballs and homemade garlic cheesy bread.
-Those closest to you can be your biggest support or they can sabotage your efforts without even knowing it.”
+YOu start a new diet, and your co-worker shows up with bagels, brownies, or birthday cake.
+You are disciplined all week, and your sister calls to invite you out for ice cream or happy hour.
+You start a cleanse, and your partner decides to make your favorite meal of spaghetti and meatballs and homemade garlic cheesy bread.
+Those closest to you can be your biggest support, or they can sabotage your efforts without even knowing it.”

 A big part of your mental or emotional wellness involves using your mind to infuse positive thoughts and actions into your life that reinforce your efforts and goals.
 (Lori wrote a great deal about mindset in Transform, Building the Mindset to Change Your Body and Your Life.)

 While you are setting goals, make sure they are specific and have a deadline.
 Build in time to evaluate so you can pivot or build a new plan with corrections.
 And remember that success is not final.
 You can always begin again and go after new goals.
 In success, it is critical to understand what is working and what is not.
 To do this, consider two scales, both 0-10, one of importance and one of confidence.